Advising Appointment Update (Summer 2020)

-Advising sessions with Kate Creveling and Perry Gee are available throughout the academic year in 111 Everson Hall.
+Advising sessions with Kate Creveling and Perry Gee are available throughout the academic year.
 Advising sessions are generally limited to 20-minutes.
 To setup a meeting with Kate or Perry, please go to the Advising Appointment System or email firstname.lastname@example.org.
 Drop-in advising sessions are not available at this time as we observe campus directives regarding precautions surrounding COVID-19.

-Our peer advisor team -- Michelle Luo, Lauren McNamara, and Julia Weidner -- are not available for drop-in advising sessions at this time as they observe campus directives regarding precautions surrounding COVID-19.
-If you wish to share your question or concern via email or would like to schedule a Zoom appointment with them, please write to email@example.com.
+Julia Weidner is not available for drop-in advising sessions at this time to observe campus directives regarding precautions surrounding COVID-19.
+If you wish to share your question or concern via email or would like to schedule a Zoom appointment with her, please write to email@example.com.

-- Dr. Matt Augustine (Co-Chair, Undergraduate Affairs Committee)
+- Dr. Shota Atsumi (Co-Chair, Undergraduate Affairs Committee)

-- Dr. C. William McCurdy (Co-Chair, Undergraduate Affairs Committee)
+- Dr. Davide Donadio (Co-Chair, Undergraduate Affairs Committee)

 - Internship and Career Center